Raúl Ruidíaz: Morelia

 After participating in the Copa América Centenario, Ruidíaz signed for Mexican club Monarcas Morelia on a season-long loan deal for a reported fee of €105,000.
 He was presented to the media in Morelia on 1 July 2016 and was given the number 9 shirt.
 Ruidíaz made his Liga MX debut on 15 July 2016 replacing Diego Valdés in a 2–0 away loss to Tijuana.
 The following week, in Morelia's home opener, Ruidíaz scored his first goal in a 2–2 draw against Querétaro.
 On 1 August 2016, Ruidíaz scored a hat-trick in a 4–2 away win against Santos Laguna.
 Ruidíaz ended the season with 11 goals which made him the season's top scorer along with Tijuana's Dayro Moreno.

 Before Morelia's Clausura 2017 home opener against Tijuana, Ruidíaz was honored with a commemorative plaque at Estadio Morelos for being the club's first Liga MX scoring champion.
 Ruidíaz later scored the second goal in Morelia's 2–0 opening match victory over Tijuana.
 Later that night, it was announced Morelia signed Ruidíaz to a permanent three-year transfer.
 Later in the season Ruidíaz scored his second hat-trick for Morelia in a 4–0 win over UNAM.
 In the final game of the season, Ruidíaz scored a crucial game-winning goal in a 2–1 away victory over Monterrey.
 The goal helped Morelia avoid relegation, helped the team qualify to the liguilla and helped Ruidíaz win his second straight Liga MX scoring title.

 Seattle Sounders FC

 On 6 June 2018, it was reported that Ruidíaz would be signing a contract with MLS side Seattle Sounders FC.
-The signing was made official on June 29, as the club announced Ruidiaz as a Designated Player.
-He set club records for being the fastest to 10 goals in MLS play (in 14 games), and scoring in the most consecutive appearances (8 games).
+The signing was made official on 29 June, as the club announced Ruidiaz as a Designated Player.
+He set club records for being the fastest to score 10 goals in MLS play (in 14 games), and scoring in the most consecutive appearances (8 games).

 On 10 November 2019, Ruidíaz scored Seattle's final goal in a 3–1 home win over Toronto FC in the MLS Cup Final.

 In the 2022 CONCACAF Champions League Final, he scored two goals in a 3–0 win in the second leg against UNAM, in which his club secured their first title in the competition by winning 5–2 on aggregate.
+This was the first time (and as of March 2025, still the only time) that an MLS team has won the CONCACAF Champions League.

+Ruidíaz became the top goalscorer across all competitions in the team's MLS era on March 23, 2024, surpassing Fredy Montero's 79-goal record with the Sounders.

+On 4 December 2024, the Sounders announced that Ruidíaz would not return for an eighth season after his contract was not renewed.

+Atlético Grau

+On 3 April 2025, Atlético Grau of the Peruvian Primera División signed Ruidíaz to a one-year contract.